hyperf/box/README.md

 # box, by Hyperf

-Box is committed to helping improve the programming experience of Hyperf applications, managing the PHP environment and related dependencies, providing the ability to package Hyperf applications as binary programs, and also providing reverse proxy services for managing and deploying Hyperf applications.
+Box is committed to helping improve the programming experience of PHP applications, expecially for Hyperf, managing the PHP environment and related dependencies, providing the ability to package PHP applications as binary programs, and also providing reverse proxy services for managing and deploying Swoole/Swow applications.

 ## This is still an early experimental version, have fun ~